lupyuen/zig-lvgl-nuttx/README.md

 ![LVGL Test App in C](https://lupyuen.github.io/images/pinedio2-title.jpg)

-# Zig LVGL App on Apache NuttX RTOS
+# Zig LVGL Touchscreen App on Apache NuttX RTOS

 Can we use Zig to clean up an LVGL Touchscreen App for Apache NuttX RTOS?